 To fund those efforts we began launch of multiple Contract drug-Manufacturing Organizations, or "CMOs" with the dual purpose of generating an adequate profit while solving neglected but critical Population Health challenges, involving timely production of Neglected* as well as Abandoned** drugs.

-Our first subsidiary, Interbiome, LLC remodeled an 11,000 sqft abandoned CMO facility originally built by the HJF and WRAIR, in Rockville, MD.
+Our first subsidiary, Interbiome, LLC remodeled an 11,000 ft2 abandoned CMO facility originally built by the HJF and WRAIR, in Rockville, MD, now expanding to ~26,000 ft2

 Traditional estimates for adequate corporate and supply-chain management holds that ~4% of net revenue must be spent on "M&E" or Measurement and Evaluation.
 Clearly, 4% of the revenue of the entire PHSC is a significant sum.
 We can make a significant difference by diverting even a portion of that to PHSC tuning.
 Teamwork generates rapidly compounding returns, and organized teams can accomplish amazing things.
 Hence, we are currently actively recruiting collaborators to participate in the purchase and construction of multiple, similar drug manufacturing facilities, as well as related activities.